Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Build quality 4.0

-Like we already mentioned, the ear pads feel pretty cheap and pleathery for our tastes.
+Like I already mentioned, the ear pads feel pretty cheap and pleathery for my taste.
+The headphones are lightweight and won’t be too uncomfortable for longer-running sessions.

 Noise cancellation and isolation 2.0